Fillmore Counterbalance

-The Fillmore Counterbalance was a funicular-style streetcar device operated by the Market Street Railway (MSRy) in San Francisco.
+The Fillmore Counterbalance was a streetcar device operated by the Market Street Railway (MSRy) in San Francisco.
 It aided the company's 22 Fillmore line in traversing the steep northern slope of Fillmore Street from 1895 to 1941.
+The weight of a descending car helped lift ascending cars.
 It was a unique operation for its use of mechanical cable haulage for an otherwise electrically-powered route.

 Design

 The Counterbalance line ran along Fillmore from the top of the hill at Broadway north to Bay.
 For the two southernmost blocks between Broadway and Green, the Counterbalance used a looping underground cable that allowed descending cars to assist ascending cars.
 The grades on the three steepest blocks served by the Fillmore Counterbalance range from 141/2 to 251/2%.
 Northbound (descending) cars used their motors during the two-block descent; the weight of the descending car assisted the southbound (ascending) car.
 At the north and south ends of the cable line, the cars would release from the cable, letting the onboard electric motors and momentum carry them to the respective termini.

 The looping underground cable was routed around two sheaves placed in brick vaults underneath Fillmore, one just south of Broadway and the other south of Green.
-A band brake was used at the southern sheave at Broadway (the top of the hill) to control speed.
-The cable was attached to two steel carriages, each with an eye; the cars were coupled to the carriage's eye using a strong bolt at the end of a projecting "plow"-shaped attachment.
+The cable did not move freely – a band brake was used at the southern sheave at Broadway (the top of the hill) to control speed.
+Two steel carriages attached to the cable each ran on a track below a slot at the surface.
+Each carriage had a rod with an eye at the top protruding through the slot.
+To connect to the cable system, a long V-shaped attachment, free to rise and fall with grade changes, was added to each streetcar serving the route.
+This attachment could be connected to the eye with a bolt.
+An ascending car arriving at Green and a descending car at Broadway would each connect to the system, and the descending car would drive the mechanism using its electric traction system.
+(If the descending car turned its motor off at any point, both cars would stop.)
 According to a Market Street Railway official, it would be impossible to stop a car running downhill using the onboard brakes if it was not attached to the cable, as the wheels would skid faster than they could roll.
 A railroad switch at Green allowed cars to move between the ascending and descending tracks.

 The line was served by the smallest streetcars in San Francisco: California-type "dinkies" with a single truck, built by the Hammond Car Company.